Shiv Chhatrapati Award

 The Government of Maharashtra instituted in 1969–70 a scheme for giving the Shiv Chhatrapati State Awards to sportsmen and women.
 The State Government has approved 24 games for men and 12 for women for this purpose.

-Prize and selection

-At present, the award carries a cash prize of 3 lakh, a memento with a headgear of Shiv Chhatrapati, a sword, and Jari Patka placed in a tray supported by a wooden stand and citation along with lifetime right to travel by MSRTC bus free of cost.
+A cash prize of Rs.
+3 lakh, a memento with a headgear of Shiv Chhatrapati, along with lifetime right to travel by MSRTC bus free of cost are the benefits of the award.
 The winners are selected by a committee appointed by the Government of Maharashtra.